VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [Ronin](https://github.com/hundredrabbits/Ronin)
 <--->
-{{< vale >}}"Ronin is a procedural graphics tool designed to automate simple graphical tasks, like resizing, cropping, coloring, and generating algorithmic images.
-It interprets a minimal dialect of LISP, look at the examples to better understand how this all works."{{< /vale >}}
+"Ronin is a procedural graphics tool designed to automate simple graphical tasks, like resizing, cropping, coloring, and generating algorithmic images.
+It interprets a minimal dialect of LISP, look at the examples to better understand how this all works."

 <--->